310mc/https-310mc.github.io-tl/source/_posts/school_festival_4/epilogue.md

 {% endbubble %}

 {% bubble Tetora %}
-Mrmm~ I think he’s got a different amount of stamina from us… It frustrates me to say this, but my performance a second ago took a lot out of me, so I’m gonna stay in the back to recover some of my energy.
+Mmm~ I think he’s got a different amount of stamina from us… It frustrates me to say this, but my performance a second ago took a lot out of me, so I’m gonna stay in the back to recover some of my energy.

 I’ll leave the rest to you and Midori-kun.
 {% endbubble %}